chef/chef-web-docs/chef_master/source/resource_package.rst

 A resource may specify multiple packages and/or versions for platforms that use Yum, DNF, Apt, Zypper, or Chocolatey package managers.
 Specifying multiple packages and/or versions allows a single transaction to:

 * Download the specified packages and versions via a single HTTP transaction
-* Update or install multiple packages with a single resource during the chef-client run
+* Update or install multiple packages with a single resource during the Chef Infra Client run

 For example, installing multiple packages: